 Asian films at the 44th Toronto International Film Festival (5-15 September 2019) are holding steady at less than twenty titles.
-Although the figure reveal a chronic flatlining of the festival’s Asian programming, as with last year, there’s at least a headlining title from the Cannes Film Festival to boost the rest of the lineup.
+Although the figure reveals a chronic flatlining of the festival’s Asian programming, as with last year, there’s at least a headlining title from the Cannes Film Festival to boost the rest of the lineup.
 Bong Joon-ho’s Parasite, which won the Palme d’Or in May, was a unanimous choice by the French festival’s main competition jury for the top prize and also a critics’ favourite.
 The picture, a mischievous dark comedy about class divisions between two nuclear families, was a landmark victory for South Korean cinema.
 More than two decades after its arrival on the international scene, the country has at last won the crown of cinematic crowns.

 A more balanced portrait of the Asian continent is on display this year.
 East Asia’s usual dominance of Chinese-language and Japanese films has been blunted for now—at South Korea’s expense, which has only two films.
 Within the Chinese-language world is a similarly even proportion: one title each from Hong Kong and Taiwan, and four from Mainland China.
 Highlights include Balloon, a family drama from Tibetan director Pema Tseden, who’s back after last year’s beguiling Jinpa; No. 7 Cherry Lane, Hong Kong director Yonfan’s animated feature about life in 1960s Hong Kong—his first film in a decade; and new films from accomplished Mainland Chinese directors Lou Ye (Saturday Fiction) and Wang Xiaoshuai (So Long, My Son).